Special forces of India: MARCOS

 First conceived in 1985, the Marine Commando Force, also called MARCOS, was raised in February 1987.
 It is the special forces unit of the Indian Navy.
 Initially, the U.S. Navy SEALs and British special forces trained a few officers of the Indian navy who formed the first core of MARCOS.
 Months after their creation, MARCOS were deployed in Sri Lanka against the Liberation Tigers of Tamil Eelam (LTTE) in July 1987.
-In the 1990s, MARCOS undertook numerous operations such as Operation Tasha (1991) against the LTTE, Operation Zabardust (1992) against a ship that was smuggling arms and in support of the United Nations in Somalia (1993).
+In the 1990s, MARCOS undertook numerous operations such as Operation Tasha (1991) against the LTTE, and Operation Zabardust (1992) against a ship that was smuggling arms, and in support of the United Nations in Somalia (1993).
 They also participated in the 1999 Kargil War.
-Since 1995, MARCOS are permanently deployed for counter-terrorism operations in Jammu and Kashmir against militants.
+Since 1995, MARCOS have been permanently deployed for counter-terrorism operations in Jammu and Kashmir against militants.
 MARCOS had participated in efforts against the 2008 Mumbai attacks alongside the National Security Guards but their effectiveness was diluted due to bureaucratic indecision.
 MARCOS have also been deployed in anti-piracy operations.